14Richa/testRepo1/scripts/FinalBlog.md

 This issue contains easy-to-understand diagrams that show how our project is set up and how various tasks are automated.
 It's like a map that helps us understand how different parts of our project work together.

 Now, let's move on to the specific things I accomplished and contributed to during Google Summer of Code 2023 with the AsyncAPI Initiative.

+##### Successful Contributions

+Before we get into the specific workflows I created, let me share how I started.
+I converted the TSC_MEMBERS.json file to the MAINTAINERS.yaml file to improve our project's structure.
+I also added a new key, isTscMember, to make our project management more efficient. .
+You can review the details of this contribution in the merged PR here : https://github.com/asyncapi/community/pull/720

+Now, I'll provide insights into the workflows I developed, which have since been successfully integrated into our production environment.
+These workflows have greatly contributed to the efficiency and effectiveness of our project management:

+-  `maintainers-tsc-changes-verification.yaml`

+    This (workflow)[https://github.com/asyncapi/community/blob/master/.github/workflows/maintainers-tsc-changes-verification.yaml] listens for changes to the Maintainers.yaml file and ensures the validity of these changes.
+It differentiates between alterations made by bots and those made by humans.
+If a human modifies critical attributes or removes a maintainer object, the workflow blocks the pull request and notifies the user appropriately.

+        - If the changes are made by an approved bot account, the pull request proceeds.
+        - If human-made changes don't involve critical attributes, the pull request continues.

+    > Note: This workflow is now located exclusively in our community repository and is configured as a required status check in the repository settings to prevent merging if it fails.

+- `update-maintainers.yaml`

+    This (workflow)[https://github.com/asyncapi/.github/pull/248] actively monitors changes to the CODEOWNERS file and automatically updates the Maintainers.yaml file accordingly.
+It also retrieves essential information like GitHub usernames, Twitter handles, and repository names from the API, notifying affected users.
+It selectively ignores changes related to bot accounts in the CODEOWNERS file.

+    > Note: This workflow has been implemented in every repository and is configured with permissions to update the Maintainers.yaml file in our community repository.

+- `tsc_management.yaml`

+    This (workflow)[https://github.com/asyncapi/community/blob/master/.github/workflows/tsc_management.yml] effectively manages changes to the tsc_members team and the Maintainers list within our project.
+It triggers when there is a change in the isTscMember property.
+In the event of an isTscMember property change, the workflow seamlessly adds or removes members from the TSC team based on the property's value.
+It also proactively notifies affected users when a member is added to the tsc_members team.

+- `maintainer_management.yaml`

+    This (workflow)[https://github.com/asyncapi/community/blob/master/.github/workflows/maintainer_management.yml] comes into action when a pull request is closed in the repository.
+It focuses on managing alterations within the MAINTAINERS.yaml file, including additions, removals, or updates to maintainers.
+        - When a pull request is merged, the workflow detects changes in the maintainers' list and takes appropriate actions.
+        - If new maintainers are added, it sends invitations to join the organization and team, followed by a warm welcome message.
+        - If maintainers are removed, it ensures their removal from the organization and conveys a gracious goodbye.
+        - In cases of updates to TSC members, it diligently updates the Emeritus.yaml file to reflect these changes.

+    > Note: This workflow is now an integral part of our community repository.